-Chapter 3: Second-level Installation Method
+"Guide for Automated Installation and Service" Chapter 3: Second-level Installation Method

-- Step 1: Load the Installation tools from the z/VM System DDR. - Define a new 1st level VM userid with privclasses G, and B (see notes) with a small 191 mdisk. - In the attached examples it is defined as userid: VM520 - May briefly need privclass 'A' and directory 'OPTION DEVMAINT'. - Only if you want to install to DASD with non-IBM volsers, and only during that step. - Logon to that userid (e.g. VM520) and load various utility EXECs (commands) for the installation. - Step 2: Run the INSTPLAN EXEC - Different from the 1st installation only in that there was an existing VM system upon which to run INSTPLAN.
+- Step 1: Load the Installation tools from the z/VM System DDR. - Define a new 1st level VM userid with privclasses G, and B (see notes) with a small 191 mdisk. - In the attached examples it is defined as userid: VM520 - May briefly need privclass 'A' and directory 'OPTION DEVMAINT'. - Only if you want to install to DASD with non-IBM volsers, and only during that step. - Logon to that userid (e.g. VM520) and load various utility EXECs (commands) for the installation.

+Step 2: Run the INSTPLAN EXEC

+- Different from the 1st installation only in that there was an existing VM system upon which to run INSTPLAN.
 It is the same EXEC. - Requires that the userid running INSTPLAN be the one from which you IPL the installation system (i.e. don't do some work on one system and then copy the files - see notes below).

-Chapter 3: Second-level Installation Method
+"Guide for Automated Installation and Service" Chapter 3: Second-level Installation Method

-- Step 3: Restore the Initial Installation Systems (IIS). - Attach all the DASD to be restored (why you need privclass 'B'). - Run INSTIIS EXEC (not performed during a 1st level install) - Formats (optionally), labels, and restores all required DASD for the IIS system. - If your DASD was already formatted for VM (CPFORMAT, no filler records) you can save time by placing a non-blank character in the "DO NOT FORMAT DASD" column. - Step 4: IPL the z/VM IIS (Initial Installation System) - Same as for 1st Level installation, watch for that first message confirming that you are running the IIS (Service Level 0000), rather than some other system for which you happen to have a disk LINKed.
+- Step 3: Restore the Initial Installation Systems (IIS). - Attach all the DASD to be restored (why you need privclass 'B'). - Run INSTIIS EXEC (not performed during a 1st level install) - Formats (optionally), labels, and restores all required DASD for the IIS system. - If your DASD was already formatted for VM (CPFORMAT, no filler records) you can save time by placing a non-blank character in the "DO NOT FORMAT DASD" column. - 2.
+Run INSTIIS to format and label your installation DASD and to restore the IIS.